 - Elder Law Handbook

 State of Texas Statutory Forms can be found at the links below

-With a financial power of attorney (POA), a person, known as the “principal” appoints an “agent” to carry out financial and other activities, as instructed by the principal.
-Often the person designated is the spouse but can also be children, other family members, or others.
+With a financial power of attorney (POA), a person known as the “principal” appoints an “agent” to carry out financial and other activities, as instructed by the principal.
+Often the person designated is the spouse, but can also be children, other family members, or others.
 It is advisable to name a primary agent and an alternate agent.
 You may choose whether the POA (power of attorney) becomes effective immediately or only in the event of illness/disability.
-The POA should have language indicating that it is “durable” (remains in effect even after the person is legally incapacitated).
-A POA may be revoked by the principal.
+The POA should have language indicating that it is durable (remains in effect even after the person is legally incapacitated).
+The principal may revoke A POA.
 The POA must be notarized; it does not need to be witnessed.

 - MPOA, Medical Power of Attorney

 - MPOA, Spanish – Poder Notarial Medico Designacion de Un Apoderado para Asuntos

 A Medical Power of Attorney allows you to designate an “agent” to make health care decisions when you are unable to make those decisions for yourself.
 The Medical Power of Attorney is broader in scope than a “Living Will” – it allows your agent to make all medical decisions.
 You may give specific instructions to provide or withhold certain care or treatment.
 The document must have two witnesses; it is not notarized.
 At least one of the witnesses cannot be a relative, anyone that would inherit or take under the creator’s will, the attending physician, anyone that works for the attending physician, or most employees of a health care facility.